william57m/angular-webstorage/README.md

 var value2 = AngularWebStorage.get('key', 'localStorage'); // return value corresponding to 'key' from local storage
 ```

-## set(key, value, storageType)
+## set(key, value, keep)

 Add value in web storage.
-Without storageType, by default value is stored in session.
+By default, without keep param, value is stored in session.

 #### Params
 - key *(string)*: data identifier
 - value *(object)*: value to store
-- keep *(boolean, optional)*: if true store data in local storage, if false store in session storage
+- keep *(boolean, optional)*: if true data is stored in local, if false data is stored in session

 #### Return
 - boolean: true if the data was stored well, false otherwise